oxylabs/product-integrations/web-unblocker/GoLang/README.md

 ## Global variables

-Setup the script using the following constants
+Set up the script using the following constants:

 * Username (String) - Username of a proxy user
 * Password (String) - Password of a proxy user